jpignata/blog/articles/multicast-in-ruby.md

 `224.0.0.1` is the All Hosts multicast group.
 [`RFC1122`](http://www.ietf.org/rfc/rfc1112.txt) dictates that all hosts that fully support multicasting must always maintain a membership for it.
-224.0.0.251 is the mDNS multicast group which MacOS uses for DNS resolution of the .local domain.
+224.0.0.251 is the mDNS multicast group which OS X uses for DNS resolution of the .local domain.

 If we send an ICMP echo request to either of these addresses, we'll get back an